How to make espresso with instant coffee (Easy Recipe!)

 can you make espresso with instant coffee?

-You can’t make Authentic Espresso with instant coffee that has a layer of Crema, and a rich and dense taste but you can make a good instant coffee drink that tastes like espresso.
+You can’t make Authentic Espresso with instant coffee that has a layer of Crema, and a rich and dense taste.
+However, it is possible to make a good instant coffee drink that tastes similar to espresso.

 Although this Espresso Instant coffee may not appeal to Coffee enthusiasts, but you can at least make a better drink this way using instant coffee all without a fancy Espresso machine.